 I am constantly amazed at the way anecdotes pertaining to the life of Marilyn Monroe are manipulated, even forged by the sensationalist authors that are inappropriately labeled her biographers.
 The narratives forged by many of those writers are not only pathographies; most of them are nothing but fictitious extrusions, novels.
 As early as 1964, a mere two years after her tragic suicide, the far right wing zealot, Frank Capell, wrote and published a thin pamphlet, The Strange Death of Marilyn Monroe.
 Capell’s publication, a political diatribe designed to pollute Robert Kennedy’s reputation and impede the former attorney general’s then political aspirations, can easily fit into each category: the pamphlet was both a pathography and a novel starring MM and RFK.
-The Strange Death of Marilyn Monroe also began what Donald Spoto correctly called an avalanche of slapdash, dishonest memoirs in which Marilyn was the sexual door prize; but arguably of more significance is this: Frank Capell’s philippic, used by Norman Mailer and the corrupt, dishonest Robert F. Slatzer, ushered in decades of Marilyn Monroe writings which cast her in the mediocre role of a dimwitted cutout, a cardboard pawn that was being used in a political chess game that she was incapable of understanding.
+The Strange Death of Marilyn Monroe also began what Donald Spoto correctly designated an avalanche of slapdash, dishonest memoirs in which Marilyn was the sexual door prize; but arguably of more significance is this: Frank Capell’s philippic, used by Norman Mailer and the corrupt, dishonest Robert F. Slatzer, ushered in decades of Marilyn Monroe literature which cast her in the mediocre role of a dimwitted cutout, a cardboard pawn that was being used in a political chess game that she was incapable of understanding.
 Moreover, along with the assassinations of the middle Kennedy brothers, and the passing of time, John and Robert Kennedy’s biographers, along with Marilyn’s biographers, a descriptive term that I employee with a certain dubiety, used their literary pulpits as a means to smear and discolor, essentially condemn all three.
 Why is that?
 I have searched for years, but I have yet to discover a satisfactory explanation for all the rancor and animus.

 I have already written an article about the most recent publication starring Marilyn Monroe, a book declared by its authors to be a product of their imaginations, declared to be a fictional true crime thriller.
 Please, at the author’s request, ignore the apparent contradiction.
 Written by James Patterson with Imogen Edwards-Jones, The Last Days of Marilyn Monroe appeared late last year; and in Chapter 58, the authors presented the following anecdote: